ValhelsiaTeam/Valhelsia-3/README.md

 </p>

 <p align="center">
-BisectHosting offers a quick, simple and quality solution.
+<a href="https://bisecthosting.com/Valhelsia">BisectHosting</a> offers quick, simple and high quality server hosting with over a dozen locations available across the world, ensuring low latency.
 After your purchase, the server is already configured and ready to use.
 Use the code "<strong>Valhelsia</strong>" to get <strong>25%</strong> off your first month as a new client for any of their gaming servers.
-This modpack is recommended to have <strong>at least 4GB</strong> to run smoothly with 5-7 players.
+We recommend that you use <strong>at least 4GB</strong> to run the pack smoothly with 5-7 players.
 </p>